Genomic Next-Token Predictors are In-Context Learners: Experimental Framework for Cross-domain In-context Learning

 \textbf{Desideratum 1: Cross-domain comparability.} Our experimental framework requires that each task be performable by \textit{both} language and genomic models.
 Thus, every task must be representable in both linguistic and nucleotide alphabets.
 This constraint excludes existing benchmarks that rely on domain-specific semantics -- such as language reasoning datasets (e.g., BIG-Bench, StrategyQA, GSM8K~\citep{srivastava2023beyond,mor2021strategyqa,cobbe2021gsm8k}) or biological tasks (e.g. variant effect prediction, exon identification ~\citep{evo2report}).
 While one could, in principle, translate domain-specific tasks into an alternate alphabet (e.g., mapping language tokens to base sequences via quaternary encoding), doing so inherently biases the evaluation: the source domain retains advantages, while the target domain must operate on representations that are unnatural to it.
 As a result, such cross-domain encodings confound the comparison, reflecting representational translation artifacts rather than genuine differences in ICL behavior.

 \textbf{Desideratum 2: Limited vocabulary.} Since genomic models operate on only four nucleotides (A, T, C, G), tasks must be expressible within an equally compact alphabet.
-This rules out the existing symbolic reasoning and analogy benchmarks~\citep{hodel2023response,lewis2024evaluating,webb2025evidence}, which rely on richer vocabularies (e.g., shapes, colors, or linguistic tokens with explicit semantic roles).
+This rules out the existing symbolic reasoning and analogy benchmarks~\citep{hodel2023response,lewis2024evaluating,webb2025evidence}, which rely on richer vocabularies or background knowledge (e.g., shapes, colors, or linguistic tokens with explicit semantic/lexical roles).
+While some of these tasks are more symbolic in nature, they still rely on pretrained knowledge or linguistic instructions about numerical or lexical ordering (i.e. 'e' coming after 'a b c d') -- information that couldn't effectively be conveyed in-context to a genomic model \citep{lewis2024evaluating, stevenson2025largelanguagemodelsgeneralize}.
 Such tasks cannot be faithfully represented in a four-token regime without introducing artifacts or structural loss.
 Accordingly, our evaluation focuses on tasks that retain abstract reasoning structure while remaining compatible with the low-vocabulary symbolic space shared across linguistic and genomic models.